KudaFusyre/hello-world/README.md

 # hello-world
-I am currently undergoing training at MuzindaHub this is my first project.
+My name is KudaFusyre im currently undergoing training at MuzindaHub doing PHP and for the mean time im loving it.